-The 5th market, Cologne’s ‘Harbour Market’ is on the banks of the River Rhine, next to the Lindt chocolate museum and has a distinct nautical theme.
-This market has a swashbuckling feel and a more modern take on Christmas, but equally good fun.
+The fifth market, Cologne’s ‘Harbour Market’ is on the banks of the River Rhine, next to the Chocolate museum and has a distinctly nautical theme.

 Here you can experience the spiced mulled beer, along with various seafood treats.

-When we first came to Cologne this was a medieval market and there was also a floating market.
-So it shows how the town is not sitting on its laurels.
+When we first came to Cologne, this was a medieval market and a floating market.
+In later years we saw the addition of a giant Ferris wheel.